Healthy basil seed drink by Mr Basil with kiwi, pomegranate, and pineapple flavors alongside a glass of lemon basil seed water.

 Raw sabja seeds are tiny, oval, and jet black.
 They are hard and not pleasant to eat dry.
 When you add water, they absorb it quickly and the outer layer forms a transparent, gel-like coating.
 Each seed ends up looking like a tiny tadpole: a dark centre surrounded by a puffy, clear bubble.

 This gel is not added to the seed.
-It forms naturally as the outer layer of the seed, which is rich in pectin, absorbs water.
-That same pectin-based gel is behind most of the digestive benefits people notice.
+It forms naturally as the outer layer of the seed, which is rich in polysaccharides, absorbs water.
+Understanding exactly how this mucilage gel forms explains why sabja seeds behave so differently from every other seed.

 People mix these up constantly.
 Both are small.
 Both swell in water.
 Both form a gel.
 But they are different plants with different properties.